ryanmr/next-headlessui-dialog-bug/README.md

 yarn dev
 ```

+## Workaround

+As a workaround to this issue, it seems that conditionally rendering the `<Dialog>` helps.

+This branch wraps the `<ModalPrompt />`, which is parent to the `<Dialog>`, like so `{isMounted() && <ModalPrompt />}`.
+This seems to reset the behavior of removing the DOM `headlessui-portal-root` and then forgetting that it just did that.
+Instead this will remap the DOM root whenever it is mounted.

 ## What is this for?

 When using `@headlessui/react` v1.2.0, when using the `Dialog` component, there is a bug that breaks subsequent dialogs after having opened one, then navigating with a `<Link>` and then opening another.